Book Cover Redesign as a Marketing Strategy

 You should treat the book cover design as art with its trends.
 Apparently, they change, but the primary purpose of the cover is to skyrocket your book promotion.
 If the turnover decreases, then your book cover doesn’t sell.
 Sufficient to say, you should assess the current design and find out its feeble sides before you alter and refresh your book covers.

-Here’s the checklist of questions you can ask yourself if you hesitate about your book cover redesign.
+Here are the main questions you can ask yourself if you hesitate about your book cover redesign.

 Does my book cover meet the genre expectations?